 “Nitpicking.”
 “Sensitive.”
 “Doesn’t really matter in the grand scheme of things.”
 These are all ways of policing language in regards to working against a kyriarchal system we are all victims of; they’re phrases used to discredit, or at the very least demerit, a huge grassroots aspect of social justice work.
 Language.
 Language can change the world.

-Does language really matter in the long run, or are people who use, and encourage others to use, inclusive and non-oppressive language just nitpicking?
+Does language really matter in the long run, or are people who use, and encourage others to use, the inclusive and non-oppressive language just nitpicking?

 Yes, it does.
 Language is important.
-Many people both online and off truly make it out like language has zero impact on societal change as a whole.
+Many people both online and off truly make it out like language has zero impact on the societal change as a whole.
 Even people within marginalized groups, even people within marginalized groups that are working to dismantle a system that works against us in order to rebuild a system that works with us.
 Yet language initiates and buttresses social change—both for better and for worse.
 I’d like to see a shift for the better.

 “Nitpicking” is one of those buzzwords that I’ve never seen a reasonable place for in conversations about larger issues.
 Among all the other terms one could use to indicate language/tone policing, “nitpicking” specifically has an air of superiority slathered with overtones of pettiness—accusations of pettiness, that is.